 Qualifying home business concession

-Land Tax is normally payable on the part of your principal residence where it is being used for business purposes.
-If its use meets the eligibility requirements of a qualifying home business, land tax may not be payable.
+Land Tax normally applies to the part of your principal residence being used for business purposes.
+However, if its use meets the eligibility requirements of a qualifying home business, land tax may not be payable.

 Eligibility